MY STORY

 THE GARDEN AS TEACHER

 A garden doesn’t recover on a schedule. it doesn’t perform wellness or push through dormancy to prove it’s trying hard enough.
 It simply rests, receives, and – when the conditions are right – begins again.
+Learning to garden alongside my own nervous system recovery has taught me the same is true for me.

 Rooted in the Garden was born from that experience.

 It’s for every woman who has given too much for too long and lost herself somewhere in the middle of it.
 For the high-achievers and the caregivers, the helpers and the holders, the ones who knew all the right things and burnt out anyway.
-This is not a space for pushing harder or recovering faster.
-It’s a space for tending — slowly, seasonally, the way a garden teaches you to.

 You are not broken.
 You are fallow.
 And that is a very different thing.